matheastevens/Ames_Housing_Predictions/README.md

 # Ames Housing Predictions

 The Ames Assessor’s Office released a data set of assessed values for individual residential properties sold in Ames, Iowa from 2006 to 2010.
-The data set contains

 ### Problem Statement
 Develop a model to predict, to the highest degree accuracy available, housing prices in Ames Iowa.